Aloo Ki Launji

 This sweet and sour curry is made using boiled potatoes and is flavored with tamarind, jaggery, and a few spices.
 This curry also gets a distinct flavor from the pickle spices like fennel seeds, fenugreek seeds, nigella seeds, black cardamom, and asafetida, which makes it even more delicious.

 This aloo ki launji recipe is vegan and can be easily made gluten-free.
-You can easily double or triple the recipe too.
+You can easily double or triple the recipe, too.

 Ingredients

 Potatoes – You will need boiled potatoes to make this recipe.
-Boil them in a traditional pressure cooker, instant pot, or in a pot over the stovetop.
+Boil them in a traditional pressure cooker, instant pot, or pot over the stovetop.
 I have explained the processes below in the post.

-Oil – I have used vegetable oil for this recipe but you can use mustard oil too.
+Oil – I used sunflower oil for this recipe, but you can use mustard oil too.

 Tamarind Paste – It adds a great tangy and sour flavor.
 You can use lime juice in place of tamarind.